2Chris3/react-init/frontend/tsl-certificates/README.md

 })
 ```

-7. Test your server `sudo npm run dev` then `o` and if https applies to the url it means that it perfectly works ✅
+7\.
+Test your server `sudo npm run dev` then `o` and if https applies to the url it means that it perfectly works ✅

-_<span style='color:white'>
-    How to set TSL Certificates on firefox ?
+## How to set TSL Certificates on firefox ?
-</span>_

 `brew install nss`

 ### Option 2: vit.config